 Second person POV is rarer than first or third.
-It asks a bigger leap of imagination of the reader.
-In second person narration, the story is told from the viewpoint of the reader, using the second person pronoun ‘you’.
-This creates a ‘choose your own adventure’ type of effect, where the reader is asked to imagine being the central character.
-Italo Calvino uses this uncommon point of view expertly in his postmodern mystery novella, If on a Winter’s Night a Traveler.
-An example:
+In second person narration, you tell the story as though the reader is the viewpoint character, using the second person pronoun ‘you’.
+This creates a ‘choose your own adventure’ type of effect.
+Italo Calvino uses this uncommon point of view in his postmodern novella, If on a Winter’s Night a Traveler (1979).
+For example, in this passage:

 ‘Now you are on the bus, standing in the crowd, hanging from a strap by your arm, and you begin undoing the package with your free hand, making movements something like a monkey, a monkey who wants to peel a banana and at the same time cling to the bough.’